 That's certainly skyscrapery.
-How courageous those people must be, trying to process their forms and reports every day up on the 820th floor of some building that you're assured has recently been inspected.
+How courageous those people must be, trying to process their forms and reports every day up on the 820th floor of some building that you've been assured has recently been inspected.

 A view of Lake Michigan, with the Navy Pier Ferris Wheel.
 We'll have to come back for that.

-We're plunging on the lakeside farther north, to nearly as far as you can go in Chicago without actually being in Evanston.
+We're plunging along the lakeside farther north, to nearly as far as you can go in Chicago without actually being in Evanston.